My finances, my projects, my life

 However, legal rules exist to prevent unscrupulous landlords taking advantage of the supply imbalance.
 Under legislation adopted in 2006, the maximum rent charged to tenants must not exceed 5% of the amount invested in the property – determined by an evaluation process, rather than simply the amount paid for the dwelling.

 Landlords will usually protect themselves by seeking references or guarantors for the payment of rent.
-They will also take a deposit of up to a maximum of three months’ rent, which can be withheld if rent isn’t paid or there is damage to the property beyond normal wear and tear.
+They will also take a deposit of up to a maximum of two months’ rent (compared with three months previously), which can be withheld if rent isn’t paid or there is damage to the property beyond normal wear and tear.

 The headline rental yield does not take into account expenses such as agency costs or repairs.
 Agency fees can range from one to as much as three months’ rent, with value-added tax currently of 17% on top, though landlords can shop around for the best deal, balancing cost against the speed of bringing in new tenants – an important factor in determining the profitability of the property.
 The tenant usually pays any expenses relating to the building or housing services, such as routine maintenance, waste disposal and utility charges, but this needs to be spelled out in the rental contract.